UbiquityRobotics/learn/programming_your_robot/verification.md

      RESULT: Even though joystick was active all the time, on release of ESTOP after a half second or so wheels nicely ramp to speed again.

+### Max Speed Limit Test:

+Here we look to verify the max speed limit value will cause the robot to not exceed the default 1 meter per second setting.
+We will again use teleop_twist_keyboard so just keep it active OR start it like this if not running yet

+``rosrun teleop_twist_keyboard teleop_twist_keyboard.py``

+Place the robot on 'blocks' for the front wheel so the drive wheels do not touch the floor.
+Normally we put a block of wood or a small stack of books under the front of the robot and it raises it up so the wheels do not touch the floor.
+Put a piece of tape on the outside of a wheel so while testing we can count revolutions to get the actual speed.

+YOU MUST HAVE THE ROBOT DRIVE WHEELS ELEVATED TO NOT TOUCH THE GROUND FOR THIS TEST!

+In the teleop window press the **k** key once to be in "stop" mode then press the **z** key several times until the "speed" value shows a value just under 1.0 meters per second.
+If you go too far the **,** (comma) key backs the speed value down.

+In the teleop window press the **i** key repeatedly at a fast rate (3 or 4 times a second) and the wheels spin.

+Verify the speed is going at 1 meter per second by watching the wheels turn 10 times in about 14 seconds.
+The wheels have a circumference of just near 0.64 meters.
+This is not a scientific test, it is looking for things being far off of the expected speed.

 ### Deadman Timer Testing: